 These Chewy Peanut Butter Cookies are loaded with peanut butter flavor and peanut chunks!
-They taste like the Subway Peanut Butter Cookies and are super easy to make!
-Wait until you try these tender melt in your mouth deliciousness!
+They taste like Subway Peanut Butter Cookies and are super easy to make!
+Wait until you try this tender melt-in-your-mouth deliciousness!

 Cookies are always a good idea when it comes to desserts, which is why we too have a collection of yummy cookie recipes!
 Try our Chewy Chocolate Chip Cookies or our Peanut Butter Blossoms Cookie Recipe!

 These are not your Classic fork-pressed peanut butter cookies or 3 ingredient cookies for that matter!
 But rather compatible with the Subway Peanut Butter Cookies!
 They are chewy, soft, and loaded with peanut butter flavor!
 The cookie batter is perfectly whipped and each cookie even has the whipped scooped signature marks on top just like the peanut butter cookies Subway used to have!

 Subway cookies came frozen and already scooped, all the employees had to do is pop them onto a sheet pan and bake them for 8 minutes.
 I remember the streak marks the cookies used to have when I would bake them for Subway back in the day.
 The look on top of these cookies resembles those scoop marks!
 The Peanut Butter (subsequently referred to as PB) Cookies from Subway were one of my favorite cookie flavors and maybe that’s because they were one of the best PB cookies out there!
 Subway only carries 4 cookie flavors now, which are the Chocolate Chip, Oatmeal Raisin, White Chip Macadamia Nut, and Dark Chocolate Cherry Cookies.
 The peanut butter cookies are unfortunately discontinued but at least you’ll have this recipe!